-ACES has an active online presence and holds twice-monthly chats on Twitter to discuss the latest issues, problems and questions you have about copy editing (#ACESchat).
-You can find us on Facebook, LinkedIn and Storify, too.
+ACES has an active online presence and holds twice-monthly chats on Twitter to discuss the latest issues, problems, and questions you have about copy editing (#ACESchat).
+You can also find us on Facebook, LinkedIn, Instagram, and Wakelet.

 ACES members in good standing are welcome to display the ACES logo on their websites, as long as they respect the ACES logo usage guidelines.

 We’re always looking for committed, energetic people to join ACES and we welcome your involvement.
 Learn more about joining.

-We have job listings posted in our job bank.
-We also are working on a directory of editors for hire on this website.
+We have job listings posted in our job bank and members can also create their own entry in our Editors for Hire directory.
 You should also consider getting to know colleagues in the organization.
 One great advantage for members is that ACES helps us break out of our traditional isolation.
 Particularly at conferences, there are opportunities to discuss professional issues and to become part of a growing network of editors.
 Don’t be shy about approaching other members for advice — and yes, talking to and networking with fellow editors can lead to job opportunities.

 We offer a few regional workshops each year, called Editing Boot Camps.
 They are a chance to have a full day of learning editing, punctuation, grammar, and more.
 It’s also a great chance to network with other editors.
 Check our site for upcoming training opportunities.

 There is no recognized certification standard in the U.S. for copy editing.